Wolf3s/xbmc4xbox-python/python/Doc/library/email.parser.rst

       effectively non-strict.
 You should simply stop passing a *strict* flag to the :class:`Parser` constructor.

-   .. versionchanged:: 2.2.2
-      The *strict* flag was added.

-   .. versionchanged:: 2.4
-      The *strict* flag was deprecated.

    The other public :class:`Parser` methods are:

-   .. method:: parse(fp[, headersonly])
+   .. method:: parse(fp, headersonly=False)

-      Read all the data from the file-like object *fp*, parse the resulting text, and return the root message object.  *fp* must support both the :meth:`~io.TextIOBase.readline` and the :meth:`~io.TextIOBase.read`
-      methods on file-like objects.
+      Read all the data from the file-like object *fp*, parse the resulting text, and return the root message object.  *fp* must support both the :meth:`readline` and the :meth:`read` methods on file-like objects.

-      The text contained in *fp* must be formatted as a block of :rfc:`2822` style headers and header continuation lines, optionally preceded by an envelope header.
+      The text contained in *fp* must be formatted as a block of :rfc:`2822` style headers and header continuation lines, optionally preceded by a envelope header.
 The header block is terminated either by the end of the data or by a blank line.
 Following the header block is the body of the message (which may contain MIME-encoded subparts).